 ‘It takes a while for me to really switch off and unwind because I’m such a workaholic.
 I love going to yoga and pilates classes to help me wind down and I always leave feeling refreshed and clear of mind.
 A long bath (try magnesium bath salts they’re great) and a glass of wine also works wonders after a busy week!’ – Zeena Shah, Textile Designer, Illustrator and Author of How to Print Fabric

 ‘To switch off from work and unwind I have to take myself physically away from my laptop or phone.
 Once I give myself this freedom I find it’s easier to stop thinking about the jobs that need to be done or the emails that need to be sent.
 Instead, I go for a glass of wine (or two) with my friends or a walk with my boyfriend.
 We keep work talk off limits!’ – Francesca Stone, Blogger of Fall for DIY

-Thank you to everyone who shared their favourite ways to relax and unwind.
-When I’ve had a busy week, I like to escape to the Cotswolds with my man for lunch or afternoon tea.
+A big thank you to everyone who shared their favourite ways to relax and unwind.
+When I’ve had a busy week, I like to escape to the Cotswolds for lunch or afternoon tea.
 I also enjoy the simple things in life like a good book, a walk in the woods or a swim.